-In order to gather this data, besides getting the data from In Loco Media’ ad network - as views and clicks - we utilized the Mixpanel, a software analytics tool - but an event-based one, in contrast to Google Analytics, a view-based - to understand the users’ interest by the content.
-With Mixpanel it’s possible to identify the user behavior inside of a page - in this case inside the ad - and with which items the user interacted to.
+In order to gather this data, besides getting the data from In Loco Media’ ad network - as views and clicks - we utilized Mixpanel, a software analytics tool - but an event-based one, in contrast to Google Analytics, a view-based - to understand the users’ interest by the content.
+With Mixpanel it’s possible to identify the user behavior inside of a page - in this case inside the ad - and with which items the user interacted.
 Then it would be possible to gather this complementary data to understand the user behavior while interacting with this new ad format.

 At the end of this cycle, we created a new format, the carousel ad, a new type of ad for brands to announce more content with less screen space.
-With this ad, it’s possible to advertise many products or to create a storytelling about a product/service.
+With this ad, it’s possible to advertise many products or to create storytelling about a product/service.
 We run several tests, utilizing both versions and different elements.

-The AMP version had more viewing time, which means, the people spent more time viewing the content of the ad which increased the number of swipes and viewed content.
+The AMP version had more viewing time, which means, people spent more time viewing the content of the ad which increased the number of swipes and viewed content.